Famine

 Key Facts

 • Most famines can be, and are, predicted well in advance.
-By the time pictures of emaciated children appear in news media, various factors have been exacerbating the situation for years or even decades.
-Communities already “on the edge” can be pushed over that edge with a large event, such as a tsunami, or a sequence of events, such as several seasons of low rainfall resulting in prolonged drought and failed harvests.
+By the time warnings of famine appear in news media, various factors have been exacerbating the situation for years or even decades.
+Communities already “on the edge” can be pushed over that edge with a large event, such as a surge in conflict, or a sequence of events, such as several seasons of low rainfall resulting in prolonged drought and failed harvests.

 • Conflict can worsen global hunger.
-According to the Global Report on Food Crises 2023, conflict and insecurity was the most significant driver of food insecurity in 19 countries or territories where 117.1 million people were in IPC Phase 3 or above or equivalent.
-Russia’s invasion of Ukraine in 2022 demonstrated the role conflict plays in worsening hunger.
-Ukraine and Russia provide a third of global wheat supplies, and experts warned at the time that the food supply impacts from the invasion will be long-lasting.
-After one year, the war continued to negatively impact global food security.
-UN Secretary-General António Guterres said that developing countries were struggling to recover from the pandemic and now “their breadbasket is being bombed.”
+According to the Global Report on Food Crises 2024, conflict and insecurity was the most significant driver of food insecurity in 20 countries or territories where 134.5 million people were in IPC Phase 3 or above or equivalent.
+Russia’s invasion of Ukraine in 2022 demonstrated the role that regional conflict plays in worsening global hunger.
+Ukraine and Russia provide a third of global wheat supplies, and experts warned that the food supply impacts from the invasion would be long-lasting.
+In March 2022, UN Secretary-General António Guterres said that developing countries were struggling to recover from the COVID pandemic and now “their breadbasket [was] being bombed.”
+One year later, the war continued to negatively impact global food security

 • There are no quick-fix solutions to famine.
 Just as a famine does not occur overnight, neither does its resolution—or the prevention of another famine in the same area.
 Philanthropic efforts must take a risk-based approach and a long-term view in addition to meeting the immediate lifesaving needs of starving populations, which is often too little and too late.